Cyosai/BlockCityWars-iOS-Archive/README.md

 # BlockCityWars-iOS

-BlockCityWars iOS 64bit App Store Package(.ipa) Archive [ONLY FOR PERSONAL USE]
+BlockCityWars 64bit App Store Package(.ipa) Archive

+ [ONLY FOR PERSONAL USE]